 We will work on calculation using mental methods.

 We will be working on solving problems involving ratio and proportion, developing our reasoning skills and the ability to solve multi-step problems.

 We will be learning how to use technology safely and where to get help.
-We will focus on coding and programming focusing and on algorithms and decomposition.
-We will also focus on coding and programming looking at programming on screen and de-bugging.
+We will focus on coding and programming and on algorithms and decomposition.
+We will also look at programming on screen and de-bugging.

 Our topic is extreme weather and we will be finding out about the earth’s extremes from raging tropical storms, violent erupting volcanoes to terrifying towering tsunamis.

 We will gain an understanding of how these extremes affect people, landscapes, and their communities

 We will be discussing the importance of friendships and thinking about study and organisational skills.